gzachariadis/Knowledge-Base/docs/digital-accounts/authentication/passwordless-authentication/authentication-methods/passkeys.md

 # <i class="hgi-stroke hgi-lock-key"></i> Passkeys

+> A passkey is a type of digital key used to log into websites and apps, passkeys use your device (like your phone or computer) to securely authenticate your identity.

+## Introduction

 Passkeys are a newer, more secure way to log in to services without relying on passwords.
 The [FIDO Alliance](https://fidoalliance.org/), responsible for the standard, considers it the next step towards a passwordless future.
 An improvement to the current system; or is it?

 Unlike the traditional passwords, passkeys are generated using **public-key asymmetric cryptography**.
 In order to prove your identity, instead of typing in a password, you now use your private-key to authenticate your identity to a platform.

-In this article, we’ll explain all about

-- what passkeys are
-- why they are considered an evolution to passwords
-- what are we to gain by switching

-and a lot more...

-## Definition

-A passkey is a type of digital key used to log into websites and apps, passkeys use your device (like your phone or computer) to securely authenticate your identity.

 ## How does it work?